ccxt/ccxt/wiki/Manual.md

 - Your IP is forbidden by exchange
 - You experience random restriction by exchange, like [DDoS protection by Cloudflare](https://docs.ccxt.com/#/?id=ddos-protection-by-cloudflare-incapsula)

 However, beware that each added intermediary might add some latency to requests.

+### Supported proxy types
 CCXT supports the following proxy types:

-### proxyUrl
+#### proxyUrl

 With this property you can prepend any url to requests, like:
 ```